 There are many things to be learned about evolution and the role it plays in shaping the diversity of life.
-Like a domino, factors, ranging from the smallest molecule in the DNA to external forces that help shape the planet, shape, and form how life exists and face these challenges.
+Like a domino, factors–ranging from the smallest molecule in the DNA to external forces that help shape the planet–shape, and form how life exists and faces these challenges.

-When the prevailing notion of the time was that of an intelligent design, that a mastermind planned everything there is about life; Darwin helped break the mold and allowed further means to scrutinize the knowledge we have already obtained since then.
+When the prevailing notion of the time was that of an intelligent design, that a mastermind planned everything about life, Darwin helped break the mold and allowed further means to scrutinize the knowledge we have already obtained since then.

 Remember, knowledge is everywhere.
-How we handle, filter, and make use of that knowledge, which has become so much easier for us to grasp, ultimately rests on our hands.
+How we handle, filter, and make use of that knowledge, which has become so much easier for us to grasp, ultimately rests in our hands.

 Armstrong, P. (2007).
 All things Darwin: An encyclopedia of Darwin’s world.
 Westport, Connecticut: Greenwood.